If you want some good information on piano sales and what to look for when buying a piano, have a look at the Piano Tuners’ Association website.

 Consider the following:

-Sometimes a person may well pass on a piano to a charity shop or similar.
-Please don’t be tempted to go shopping for your next instrument there, it is not a good thing to do as they are not piano specialists.
+Sometimes a person will pass on a piano to a second-hand or charity shop.
+Please don’t be tempted to go shopping for your next instrument there, it is not a good thing to do as they’re not piano specialists.

 A general rule of thumb when buying, is buy the most expensive you can afford.
-If you start your child off on a piano from a second-hand junk shop, you can’t expect them to flourish if they have to fight the piano when it comes to practising.
-A reconditioned piano can be a less expensive alternative than a new one, but a new one is more rewarding in terms of feedback plus it will often look much better in the home.
-The Yamaha pianos mentioned above are very much in that bracket of ‘ideal purchase’ to give your child – or YOU if you are the player, a good instrument to practise on and the rewards are many.
+If you start your child on a piano from a second-hand junk shop, you can’t expect them to progress far if they have to fight the piano when it comes to practising.
+A reconditioned piano can be a less expensive alternative to new, or nearly new.
+The pianos mentioned above are very much in that bracket of ‘ideal purchase’ to give your child – or YOU if you’re the player, a good instrument to practise on and the rewards are many.
+I still regard pianos from the 1970s and 80s as ‘new’ as their design and construction is definitely modern and the piano is better suited to a centrally-heated house and shouldn’t suffer the kind of problems a really old piano might in the same conditions.
+Central heating dries the air and old pianos subjected to this can acquire major structural issues as they dry out, the wood being unaccustomed to the drier air.
+(Shrinking wrest-plank leading to loose tuning pins, soundboard splitting, action parts becoming loose..)

-There is a phrase often heard “I only want a cheap one to begin with” which can lead to intense frustration on the player’s part as they have to contend with sloppy actions, keys that don’t play, pitch way below A440 and other things going wrong.
+The thought “I only want a cheap one to start…” should be dispelled really.
+A cheap (or free) piano can end in frustration for the player as they can have to contend with sloppy actions, keys that don’t play, pitch below A440~ and other things going wrong.
 If you are considering buying a piano second-hand then please phone a piano tuner (NOT the piano teacher) and have a discussion and possibly check the piano out prior to parting with any money.
-I will do this for you for only £20 and it could save you a lot of money and heartache.
+The very least you should do is play through the piano, play every note twice to make sure the hammers and keys return and play a second time to exclude possibility of damp or tight key bushings or action parts.
+I will do this visit for you for only £20 and it could save a lot of money and heartache.
 I do have customers who wish to rehome pianos and I’d only recommend one that was going to benefit a player, so please ask if you’re wanting to find an instrument, I probably know where there are a couple.